Aheissa/CiscoISE-Auth-Profiles/README.md

 # CiscoISE
-This Repo include Scripts for Cisco ISE main activities
+This Repo include Scripts for Cisco ISE Authorization profile creation from CSV file.